alefore/weblog/leadership.md

   At this point you very likely have a very significant influence on the medium- to long-term success of many engineers.
   This influence very likely wielded in a large number of indirect ways.

+### Leadership and Authority

+You don't need authority over other engineers to demonstrate the conditions of leadership.

+Formal authority certainly helps.
+But formal authority (e.g., promotions and/or being formally made a manager or TL) is earned at Google by demonstrating leadership, not the other way around.

+Getting promoted to a given level usually boosts your authority —or the perception that others have of the authority that you have, which is the same thing.
+This happens mostly in implicit, silent ways.
+To get promoted to the next level, it still is on you to demonstrate enough leadership before earning the next-level authority.

+This is true even if you're a manager:

+* To be hired into a management position, you need to provide evidence of leadership to Google (which, obviously, doesn't need to have occurred at Google).
+* To earn more formal authority (e.g., get promoted, take on more HC), you need to demonstrate leadership.

 ## Developing Leadership

 You want to grow your leadership?